techstackmedia/react-front-to-back/README.md

-# Animation with Framer Motion
+# Managing Feedback Editing and Intro to useEffect

 ## Table of Contents